hilbug/04-code-quiz/README.md

 # 04-code-quiz

+## Description
-A timed code quiz run in the browser and features multiple-choice questions about javascript with dynamically updated HTML and CSS powered by javascript.
+This timed code quiz run features multiple-choice questions about javascript with dynamically updated HTML and CSS powered by vanilla javascript.
+The HTML was built using Bootstrap's responsive design.

+The quiz can be accessed here: https://hilbug.github.io/04-code-quiz/

 ## User Story